ypark9/yopa.page/content/blog/2024-12-30-troubleshooting-aws-amplify-authentication.md

 };
 ```

-This configuration looks correct at first glance - we have our user pool ID, client ID, and verification method properly set up.
-However, the devil, as they say, is in the details.
+This configuration looks correct at first (we have our user pool ID, client ID, and verification method correctly set up).
+The saying goes, "The devil is in the details," highlighting that the small details can often introduce a significant impact.

 ## Unraveling the Mystery